-This 30-credit program includes coursework in engineering, design, product and process development, manufacturing, distribution, logistics, and supply chain operations.
+This 30-credit program includes coursework in advanced quality control; design engineering experiments; regression analysis; reliability engineering; quality management; advanced simulating stochastic systems; applied deterministic operations research models; and applied stochastic operations research models.
 Students have the opportunity to design a program of study that includes Six Sigma Black Belt professional certification in addition to their graduate degree.

 Graduates from this online master’s degree program go on to pursue careers as robotics technicians, validation engineers, computer systems architects, and industrial engineering technologists.
 To be considered for admission, applicants must have a bachelor’s degree in computer engineering, software engineering, or a related field from an accredited institution, a minimum 3.0 GPA in the last 60 hours of the bachelor’s degree, and submit an application, official transcripts, and proof of English proficiency.

 Purdue University’s College of Engineering offers interdisciplinary 30-credit master’s of science in engineering (MSE) and master’s of science (MS) programs.
 Concentrations are available in related fields of cross-disciplinary study.

 The quality engineering concentration is a 30-credit master’s degree program focussing heavily on quality engineering topics and technical knowledge.
 The faculty of the program are the same who teach on campus.
 As part of the program, students can expect to take courses in quality control; industrial applications of statistics; the design and control of production and manufacturing systems; and product and process design.
 Students in this program conclude their studies with a capstone project that can be completed individually or as part of a team.
 Six Sigma certification is offered as a separate certificate training program in lean engineering.